-The permanent solution for tonsilliths is removal of the tonsils or a tonsillectomy.
+The permanent solution for tonsilliths is the removal of the tonsils or a tonsillectomy.
 Tonsillectomy is generally performed as an outpatient procedure under general anesthesia.
 Recovery from Tonsil Surgery is often quite painful.
-Usually the patient requires a week out of work or school.
+Usually, the patient requires a week out of work or school.
 Other professional procedures include Laser tonsil cryptolysis and coblation cryptolysis.

-- Brushing teeth and tongue in the morning, after meals and at bedtime.
+- Brushing teeth and tongue in the morning, after meals, and at bedtime.

 - Flossing teeth daily can help remove bacteria in the mouth.